What is Anal Fistula?

 • Fistulotomy This is the most common and effective surgical operation used to drain and open an anal fistula.

-• Seton Techniques This procedure involves inserting the surgical thread into the fistula tract, allowing it to entirely drain and heal.
+• Seton Techniques This procedure involves inserting the surgical thread into the fistula tract, allowing it to drain and heal entirely.

 • Advancement Flap Procedure If the fistula passes through the anal sphincter muscles, this procedure is used to cover the hole and allow the fistula to heal.

-• Fibrin Glue of Collagen Plug This is a non-surgical method in which the surgeon injects a special glue while under general anesthesia.
-This results in the fistula being closed and initiates the process of healing.
+• Fibrin Glue of Collagen Plug This is a non-surgical method in which the surgeon injects a special glue while under general anaesthesia.
+This closes the fistula and initiates healing.

-The bowel movements are related to food intake.
-The doctor will always advise patients to adjust their diet if they have gastrointestinal diseases or conditions such as piles, fistula, fissures, etc. This aids in the relief of symptoms as well as the facilitation of smooth bowel motions.
+Bowel movements are related to food intake.
+The doctor always advises patients to adjust their diet if they have gastrointestinal diseases or conditions such as piles, fistula, fissures, etc. This aids in the relief of symptoms and the facilitation of smooth bowel motions.

 What's more essential is to avoid foods that may aggravate the illness.
 The concern with anal fistula may reoccur with minor dietary and lifestyle changes.
 Following a good diet and healthy lifestyle practices ensure that the rectal fistula heals faster.